House Republicans launch their version of Jan. 6 committee, probing "misconduct" by original panel

 The Jan.
 6 select committee had sought an interview with Loudermilk last year to talk about a tour group his office had arranged on Capitol grounds on Jan.
 5, 2021.
 Loudermilk said the group wasn't near the Capitol during the Jan.
 6 breach and criticized the Select Committee for publicly announcing its request for an interview with him, before notifying him of it.

-The tour group was inside the Capitol office building grounds during a time period when the complex was closed to public tours and visitors because of the COVID pandemic.
+The tour group was inside a Capitol office building during a time when the adjacent US Capitol itself was restricted due to the COVID pandemic.

 Last week, former House select Jan.
 6 committee chairman Rep. Bennie Thompson, Democrat of Mississippi, said his committee had not implied Loudermilk was supporting insurrectionists by giving the group a tour.
 When asked about the possibility of being called to testify before Loudermilk's panel, Thompson told CBS News, "We've concluded our work, and we're moving on."